 Mobile Device Management (MDM) is defined as the management of mobile client devices including smartphones and tablets.
 Often used with Bring Your Own Device (BYOD) personal devices.
 It's also used with corporate-owned mobile devices.
 Functionality may include a secure container for whitelisted business apps and data, with access control and encryption, as well as remote management including remote lock and wipe.
 Only 47 percent have this capability, 27 percent have it partially, and 25 percent have no MDM.
 This is relevant to GDPR Regulation 83 accidental or unlawful loss of personal data.

+EU GDPR along with other privacy related laws is calling attention to the need to better protect information.
+Intel is also focused on providing tools to help better protect information, one of which is the Security Readiness Program.
 Are you an HLS organization based in Europe, or a multi-national organization held to GDPR compliance?
 Bootstrap your GDPR compliance initiatives: join us for a 1-hour, complimentary, confidential SRP workshop to benchmark your security against peers and the HLS industry, and receive your encrypted report showing how your security compares, whether your security is lagging and relatively vulnerable, and if so where (what capabilities), and find out how your capabilities and gaps relate to GDPR in order to bootstrap your GDPR compliance initiatives.
 Intel and over 40 industry partners worldwide are currently running these workshops and will continue to do so through 2018.
 See Intel.com/SecurityReadiness for a concise overview, a sample report, global healthcare industry results, white papers, and how to engage.